 What kind of printer do you use?

-Prints are created using Cannon and HP printers.
+Prints are created using HP printers.
 In my 15 years as a digital artist I have seen thousands of prints from a variety of different machines.
 I have also been around long enough to see prints fade and deteriorate with time.
 I did years of research before investing in these printers.
 I use inks guaranteed to last over 200 years and if kept out of direct sunlight, the prints look awesome well after you are looking at this world from the other side.
 I have tried to make the prices as accessible as possible.
 If you have never invested in a work of art before, I would like to do what I can to be your first.

 What kind of inks do you use?